1.

 Research Collaboration

-I actively seek collaboration opportunities with public health researchers, community leaders, organizations, funders, and policymakers to advance the field of Maternal & Womxn's Health Policy Research in the United States (US).
+I actively seek collaboration opportunities with researchers, community leaders, organizations, funders, and policymakers to advance the field of Maternal & Womxn's Health Policy Research in the United States (US).
 Collaboration can be in the form of conducting CBPR, quantitative, qualitative, mixed methods, exploratory, and Pilot or even hosting research topic on academic journals.

 My Approach & Expertise